-Goal 1: Foster the growth of mutually beneficial intergovernmental relations between the town and other units of government, and the county.
+Goal 1: Foster the growth of mutually beneficial intergovernmental relations

 Land Use Goals

 - Goal 1: Guide the efficient use of land through a unified vision of planned growth in recognition of resource limitations and town goals and objectives. - Goal 2: Plan for a desirable pattern of land use that contributes to the realization of the town's goals and objectives for the future.